droosma/blog/content/post/exploring-opentelemetry/index.md

       - 4317:4317
 ```

-The Docker Compose file mounts a configuration file for the container.
-This file configures the exporters and receivers for the OpenTelemetry Collector.
-Now let's assume you are using the same Zipkin as the above example, we'll use this basic configuration:
+In the Docker Compose file, we mount a configuration file for the container.
+This file orchestrates the exporters, processors and receivers for the OpenTelemetry Collector.
+Assuming that you're utilizing Zipkin as demonstrated earlier, we can resort to this simple configuration:

 ```yaml
 receivers: